Klang und Realität (Master of Music)

 To apply for the program, applicants must submit a detailed project proposal showcasing their interests, motivations, and skills (see Requirements for Klang und Realität).
 For admitted students, this will then serve as the basis for the experimental project development work that comprises their first year of study.
-During this open, exploratory phase, students will rigorously refine the projects that they then spend the second year of study implementing.
-Throughout the entire process, they'll attend a regular colloquium and work together in close cooperation and exchange.
+During this open, exploratory phase, students will refine the projects that they then spend the second year of study implementing.
+Throughout the entire process, they'll attend seminars in small groups, a regular colloquium and work together in close cooperation and exchange.

 International applicants must possess adequate German language skills.
 The B2 certificate (in the Goethe Institute classification system) or a comparable qualification is required.
 This also applies for those wishing to enroll in a later semester.